sigreen/xml-api-failover/README.md

 Now that everything is running perfectly in your local environment, let's try deploying our SpringBoot container to OpenShift using the s2i binary method.

 1. Login via the CLI using `oc login -u YOURUSERID`.
-2. Create your demo workspace project `oc create project xml-apis`
+2. Create your demo workspace project `oc new-project xml-apis`
 3. Via the CLI, cd to the `xml-api-failover` directory and execute `mvn clean fabric8:deploy`.
 4. To setup the Hystrix dashboard, execute the following via the CLI: